jbcoe/value_types/DRAFT.md

 template type match.
 This would increase the object size beyond that of a single pointer as the discriminant would need to be stored.

-In the name of minimal size and efficiency we opted to use two class templates.
+For the sake of minimal size and efficiency, we opted to use two class templates.

 ### Copiers, deleters, pointer constructors and allocator support

 The older types `indirect_value` and `polymorphic_value` had constructors that take a pointer along with a copier and deleter.
 The copier and deleter could be used to specify how the object should be copied and deleted.
-The existence of a pointer constructor introduces significant sharp-edges into the design of `polymorphic_value` allowing the possibility of object slicing on copy when the dynamic and static types of a derived-type pointer do not match.
+The existence of a pointer constructor introduces undesirable capabilities into the design of `polymorphic_value`, such as allowing the possibility of object slicing on copy when the dynamic and static types of a derived-type pointer do not match.

 We decided to remove the copier, deleter and pointer constructor in favour of adding allocator support.
 A pointer constructor and support for custom copiers and deleters are not core to the design of either class template; both could be added in a later revision of the standard if required.

- Allocator support, we were advised, needs to be there from the beginning and cannot be added retrospectively.
-As `indirect` and `polymorphic` are intended to be used alongside other C++ standard library types like `std::map` and `std::vector` it is important that they have allocator support in contexts where allocators are used.
+We have been advised that allocator support must be a part of the initial implementation and cannot be added retrospectively.
+As `indirect` and `polymorphic` are intended to be used alongside other C++ standard library types, such as `std::map` and `std::vector`, it is important that they have allocator support in contexts where allocators are used.

 ### Pointer-like helper functions

-Earlier revisions of `polymorphic_value` (when it was `cloned_ptr`) had helper functions to get access to the underlying pointer.
+Earlier revisions of `polymorphic_value` (see `cloned_ptr` [N3339]) had helper
+functions to get access to the underlying pointer.
 These were removed under the advice of the Library Evolution Working Group as they were not core to the design of the class template nor were they consistent with value-type semantics.

-Pointer-like accessors like `dynamic_pointer_cast` and `static_pointer_cast`
+Pointer-like accessors like `dynamic_pointer_cast` and `static_pointer_cast`,
-which are provided for `std::shared_ptr` could be added in a later revision of the standard if required.
+which are provided for `std::shared_ptr`, could be added in a later revision of the standard if required.

 ### Comparisons and hashing

 We support comparisons and hashing for `indirect` but not `polymorphic`.

-In the case where the owned object `T` is hashable or comparable, `indirect<T>` is hashable or comparable by forwarding the hash or comparison to the owned object.

-Comparing and hashing polymorphic types is not a uniquely solved problem, though it could well be implemented by adding suitable member functions to the base class.
-Rather than impose the signatures of these member functions upon users of `polymorphic` we decided to leave hashing and comparsion unsupported but implementable by users.
+This is because comparing and hashing polymorphic types is not a uniquely solved problem, though it could well be implemented by adding suitable member functions to the base class.
+Rather than impose the signatures of these member functions upon users of `polymorphic`, we decided to leave hashing and comparison unsupported but implementable by users.

+For `indirect`, in the case where the owned object `T` is hashable or comparable, `indirect<T>` is hashable or comparable by forwarding the hash or comparison to the owned object.

 ### Implicit conversions

 We decided that there should be no implicit conversion of a value `T` to an `indirect<T>` or `polymorphic<T>`.
-An implicit conversion would require use of the free-store and of memory allocation which is best made explicit by the user.
+An implicit conversion would require use of the free-store and of memory allocation, which is best made explicit by the user.

 ```c++
 Rectangle r(w, h);
 polymorphic<Shape> s = r; // error
 ```

-To hoist a value into an `indirect` or `polymorphic` the user must use the appropriate constructor.
+To transform a value into `indirect` or `polymorphic`, the user must use the appropriate constructor.

 ```c++